Chase Freedom Categories: 5% Cash Back Calendar for 2026

 You can also sign in to Chase online and activate through your card’s dashboard, phone Chase at 800-432-3117 or visit a Chase branch for help activating your Chase bonus cash back.

-It’s important to set a calendar reminder so that you don’t forget to activate, or sign into your Chase account and update your email address to receive alerts.
-If you forget to activate by the deadline each quarter, any purchases you make in the 5% cash-back categories will only earn 1% cash back.
+It’s important to set a calendar reminder so that you don’t forget to activate, or sign in to your Chase account and update your email address to receive alerts.
+If you forget to activate by the quarterly deadline, any purchases you make in the 5% cash-back categories will only earn 1% cash back.

 To maximize the 5% cash back, use the Chase rewards calendar to plan your spending.
 For example, when grocery stores are a bonus category, you could use your card for all your grocery purchases and stock up on essentials.
 When gas stations are a bonus category, designate your Chase Freedom card for those purchases — sometimes, gas stations sell much more than fuel.